armakuni/bad-bowling-kata/javascript/README.md

 open reports/mutation/html/index.html
 ```

-1. Improve the tests until the all the mutations you can are fixed
+1. Improve the tests until the all the mutations are fixed
-2. Find the mutation that is a false positive

-### Run this for any code you have written this week

-1. What do you see?
-2. Fix the tests